audeering/audformat/docs/data-tables.rst

 A table links labels to media files.
-It consists of one or more index columns followed by an arbitrary number of label columns.
+It consists of one or three index columns followed by an arbitrary number of label columns.
 Labels can either refer to whole files or part of files.
 An empty label means that no label has been assigned (yet).